ajithnow/ajithnow/README.md

 - 👋 Hi, I’m Ajithkumar S.
 - 👀 I’m interested in making web an awesome place.
-- 🌱 Currently working with Laravel,ReactJS and Wordpress.
+- 🌱 Currently working with ReactJS,Laravel and Wordpress.
 - 💞️ I’m looking to collaborate with enthustiatic web devs.
 - 📫 How to reach me ajithkumarmailbox@gmail.com
 - 🌏 visit me on https://ajithnow.com